 There are numerous tools out there in the market and picking the right tool to help you troubleshoot an issue or understand the underlying workings is very important.
-We would like to share a few tools which benefited us while we were troubleshooting issues.
+We would like to share a few tools which benefited us while we were troubleshooting issues related to front-end browser debugging.

 Inspect an element is a tool embedded in your browser to check the underlying code of a particular web page, you just have to right-click on the browser and you can find “inspect” you click on that you’ll be able to find the HTML, CSS, and styles. you can edit the elements in the Document Object Model (DOM) and change the CSS styles etc.

 There are different tools for debugging for different browsers.